isaacchook/isaacchook/README.md

 - 👋 Hi, I’m Isaac.
-I'm aspiring to be a Data Scientist
+I aspire to be a Data Scientist

 <!---
 isaacchook/isaacchook is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.